 Constipation can be caused by a poor diet, not drinking enough water and not going to the toilet as soon as you feel you need to.
 Pregnancy, a lack of exercise or movement (such as being ill in bed) and some medicines, including some painkillers, can also cause constipation.

 Bisacodyl works by encouraging the muscles in your bowel to move stools through your body.
 This helps you to go to the toilet.
-Tablets usually have an effect within 10-12 hours, and suppositories usually within 20-60 minutes.
+Tablets usually have an effect within 10-12 hours.
+Suppositories will take between 10-60 minutes to work, but usually have their effect within 30 minutes.
 Bisacodyl preparations are available to buy without a prescription at pharmacies and other retail outlets.

 Bisacodyl is sometimes used to clear the bowel before a medical examination which requires the bowel to be empty.
 When it is used like this, you will be provided with a small supply of bisacodyl by your hospital or clinic.

 To make sure this is the right treatment for you, ask for advice from a doctor or pharmacist before you start using bisacodyl if any of the following apply to you:

 - If you are pregnant, trying for a baby or breast-feeding.
 This is because, while you are expecting or feeding a baby, you should only take medicines on the recommendation of a doctor.

 - If it is for a child under 10 years of age.
 This is because bisacodyl should only be given to children on the advice of a doctor or healthcare professional.

 - If you have severe pain in your tummy (abdomen) and feel sick.

 - If you have recently had any bowel or abdominal surgery.